amanyadav2222777/Flutter-Minimal-Shopping-App-UI/README.md

-# Flutter Minimal Shopping App ui
+# Flutter Minimal Shopping App UI

 ![](assets/preview.jpg)

+## To Create such UI

 Watch the Video on Youtube - [Youtube Video](https://youtu.be/ePdzk2Is3hQ)